janis-commerce/app-push-notification/README.md

 </tr>
 <tr>
 <td>cancelNotifications</td>
 <td>This util is responsible for making the request to unsubscribe from all notification events.
-If no arguments are received, the request will be made with the previously registered events. <em>⚠️ Deprecated: Use cancelNotificationsSuscription instead.</em></td>
+If no arguments are received, the request will be made with the previously registered events. <em>⚠️ Deprecated: Use cancelNotificationsSubscription instead.</em></td>
 </tr>
 <tr>
 <td>updateSuscription</td>